- Erythema nodosum is a skin condition with painful red lumps, usually on your lower legs.

-Erythema nodosum, or EN, is a skin condition that shows as a lumpy red rash, usually on the lower legs.
-It is sometimes caused by an illness, but about half the time there is no reason for it.
+Erythema nodosum is a skin condition that causes a lumpy red rash, usually on your lower legs.
+It is sometimes caused by an illness, but more than half the time there is no reason found for it.

-Erythema nodosum happens when the layer of fat that everybody has under their skin becomes inflamed or irritated.
+Erythema nodosum develops when the layer of fat under your skin becomes inflamed or irritated.

 It can be triggered by:

-- a reaction to medicines such as the contraceptive pill or a sulphur medication
+- a reaction to medicines, such as the contraceptive pill

-It can also come on in people who have:
+It can also occur in people who have:

-- inflammatory bowel disease such as Crohn's disease and ulcerative colitis
+- inflammatory bowel disease, such as Crohn's disease or ulcerative colitis

-But in about half of all people who get it, doctors can’t identify the cause.
+In about half of all people who get erythema nodosum, doctors can’t identify the cause.

-The rash is diagnosed by a doctor based on how the bumps look and feel.
-Sometimes a biopsy (sample) of your skin is taken to make sure the diagnosis is right.
-If your doctor suspects that there is some other illness causing your erythema nodosum, they might ask you to have other tests.
+The rash can be diagnosed by a doctor based on your symptoms and how the lumps look and feel.
+Sometimes your doctor will take a biopsy of your skin to check that the diagnosis is right.

 - blood tests

-- throat swab to test for streptococcal infection
+- a throat swab to check for streptococcal infection

-- anti-inflammatory medication (some people can't take these - check with your doctor if unsure)
+- anti-inflammatory medicine — check with your pharmacist or doctor if you can take these

 - resting with your legs elevated